|East Spur is accessed by Guided Tour Only|

 Weather station 7.7 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for East Spur:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for East Spur:

 Featured Route For East Spur